 Bri-Chem strives to be an extraordinary place to be employed.
 The Company values its employees and expects all employees to maintain the highest standards of conduct.
 Bri-Chem's Code of Conduct is designed to commit the Company and all employees, contractors, directors, and officers to performing business activities and operations with integrity and due regard to the public interest and interest of Bri-Chem shareholders.
-As at December 31, 2011, Bri-Chem, together with its subsidiaries, employed 106 employees (2010 - 59 employees).
-In addition, Bri-Chem has 4 contract staff at December 31, 2011 (2010 - 5 contractors).
-Of the total number of employees, 29 represented by the steel manufacturing division, 7 truck drivers, as well as 10 in the US fluids division.
-All these employees are due to the start up and acquisition of divisions in 2011.
+As at December 31, 2012 Bri-Chem, together with its subsidiaries, employed 132 employees (2011 - 106 employees).
+In addition, Bri-Chem has 6 contract staff at December 31, 2012 (2011 - 4 contractors).
+Of the total number of employees, 53 are employed by the steel manufacturing division and 20 are employed in the US fluids division.